phytooracle/3d_plotclip/README.md

 Season GeoJSON defining plot boundaries.

 ## Outputs
 Subdirectories named after agricultural plots.
 Each subdirectory contains a single 3D point cloud that consitute an individual plot.
+Full-resolution and downsampled fullfield point clouds are also output.

 ## Arguments and Flags
 * **Required Arguments:**